-Students entering the course-based MA route must possess a bachelor of physical education and sport studies degree or equivalent, and are expected to have professional experience in the field.
+Students entering the course-based MA route must possess a bachelor of physical education and sport studies degree or equivalent.

-The minimum requirements for the thesis-based MA are the completion of ★12 in addition to the thesis.
+The minimum requirements for the thesis-based MA are the completion of \bigstar 12 in addition to the thesis.
 All students must successfully complete either PEDS 580 or PERLS 581.